AdminLawBC.ca

 Mediation

 In mediation, a dispute is only settled if both parties agree, so it gives people control over the outcome of their dispute.
 Some tribunals provide mediation as part of the tribunal process.
 Mediators are trained to help people work together to reach a solution to a dispute that is acceptable to everyone involved.
 They do not have the power to make decisions about a case or impose a resolution.
-Instead, their role is to ensure that the discussion remains focused, organized, and respectful.
+Instead, they help ensure that the discussion remains focused, organized, and respectful.
 Mediation is a choice that both parties in a dispute have to agree to.
 If you are not sure how to approach the other person to suggest it, consider contacting a mediator beforehand to find out how to go about it.

-How mediation can help
+How mediation can help?

 Mediation can be used to resolve many different types of disputes, including disagreements involving wrongful dismissal, human rights, neighbours, land use, tenancy, and more.
 Some benefits of mediation are: